ADGEfficiency/energy-py-linear/README.md

 Each charge event has a required amount of electricity `charge_event_mwh`, that can be delivered anytime the `charge_event` is 1.

 Chargers are configured by `charger_mws`.

-Below we model two 100 MWe chargers:
+Optimize two 100 MWe chargers for 4 charge events over 5 intervals:

 ```python
 import energypylinear as epl